Cyriaque Lamar

 Tippi swam into a wall, headfirst.

-She knew something was wrong when her entire life plastered itself across her mind’s eye, like stained glass.
-Then, every one of her memories drained from her brain, leaving a dry socket.
+She saw her entire life in stained glass.
+Then, her memories shattered and drained, leaving a dry socket.

 “Focus on my-

-The cold filled her lungs, and Lina washed away.
+The cold filled Tippi’s lungs, and Lina washed away.

-Before her vision dissipated, Tippi saw a tachyon blast above her.
+Before her vision dissipated, she saw a tachyon blast, far above her.

 Or is it below me?